Katerina-Pap/MA-cont-shiny-app/technical_notes.md

 #### How to use the tool best?

 We encourage the user to watch the video of instructions under the [`Home`] tab, demonstrating the functionalities of this app.
 Different methods of increasing complexity are applied and the output needs to be interpreted assuming a basic understanding of the models running in the backend.
+All code is freely available in a [Github](https://github.com/Katerina-Pap/MA-cont-shiny-app)